 - 1 tsp honey

-- Combine green and purple cabbage, carrot, bell pepper, green onion, and cilantro in a medium-size bowl.
+- Combine green and purple cabbage, carrot, bell pepper, green onion, and cilantro in medium-size bowl.

-- In a smaller bowl, combine dressing ingredients and mix together with whisk or fork.
+- In smaller bowl, combine vinegar, oils, salt, and honey.
+Mix together with whisk or fork.

 Recipe modified from: Spend With Pennies